 More than 70% of the candidates we interview week in, week out are after a salary increase when they take on a new role.
 A new role though does not always equal a pay rise, and there are many other factors to consider when making a career move.
 Sometimes chasing extra dollars can mean you have to compromise in other areas.
-We explore the aspects you should take into consideration when looking at a new job.
+We explore the aspects you should take into consideration when considering a new job.

 - How far will you need to travel, do you get to enjoy your days off without interruption?

 - Do you have the opportunity to gain new skills and refine others to challenge yourself professionally?

 Don’t underestimate the power of a good leader and what that can do for your career and job satisfaction.

 This can include additional leave, professional development, maternity leave plans, work from home flexibility etc

 Money shouldn’t be the only factor you take into consideration when deciding to take a job.
-As the old saying goes “money doesn’t buy you happiness” make sure you’re not selling yourself short simply to take home a few extra dollars, consider all the factors that makeup job satisfaction and happiness.
+As the old saying goes “money doesn’t buy you happiness” make sure you’re not selling yourself short simply to take home a few extra dollars, consider all the factors that make up job satisfaction and happiness.